Orion-Grieco/object-processing-starter-1/writing/reflection.md

 - If the fuzzy-matching technique is chosen, then which specific algorithm provided by `rapidfuzz` should perform the matching, like `fuzz.ratio`.

-TODO: You must justify every part of your experiment design and then furnish output examples to demonstrate that your program generates correct data!
+PLACEHOLDER: You must justify every part of your experiment design and then furnish output examples to demonstrate that your program generates correct data!

 ## Research Questions

-TODO: Clearly state at least three research questions that you want to ask and answer by using the `objectprocessor` program.
+PLACEHOLDER: Clearly state at least three research questions that you want to ask and answer by using the `objectprocessor` program.
 You should provide the research questions in a list that starts with "RQ" and ends with a question mark.

-- TODO: State your first research question
+- PLACEHOLDER: State your first research question
-- TODO: State your second research question
+- PLACEHOLDER: State your second research question
-- TODO: State your third research question
+- PLACEHOLDER: State your third research question

-TODO: Although the statement of three research questions is required for the baseline associated with this project, you may need to state and answer additional questions in order to develop a full-featured understanding of the performance trade-offs evident through the use of the `objectprocessor`.
+PLACEHOLDER: Although the statement of three research questions is required for the baseline associated with this project, you may need to state and answer additional questions in order to develop a full-featured understanding of the performance trade-offs evident through the use of the `objectprocessor`.

-TODO: You must add instrumentation using tools like `timeit` to ensure that the `objectprocessor` calculates and reports the time overhead data that you will need to answer your research questions.
+PLACEHOLDER: You must add instrumentation using tools like `timeit` to ensure that the `objectprocessor` calculates and reports the time overhead data that you will need to answer your research questions.
 Before you conduct your experiments, please carefully confirm that `objectprocessor` calculates and reports the time